reecetech/django_informixdb/README.rst

 Django InformixDB
 ==================

-A database driver for Django to connect to an Informix database via informixdb python module.
+A database driver for Django to connect to an Informix database via pyodbc.

 **Some limitations**:

-- Do not support default values
+- Does not support default values
+- Informix automatically creates indexes on foreign keys, but Django attempts to do that manually; the current implementation here just attempts to catch the error on index creation.
+It may unintentionally catch other index creation errors where the index already exists.

 Configure local environment